import numpy as np

 """

-Check whether two given manifold signatures are adjacent product spaces.
+Check whether two manifold signatures are adjacent product spaces.

 """